You can read part one “Pieces of a Dream | Part 1: Cabbie” here

 Hot rage was no good, but cold rage was like nuclear fusion: it powered the machine.

 He had his back to the wall, the two injured intruders in the hallway between him and the front door.
 Louis faced them in a crouch, weaving the knife back and forth, tracing a figure eight.
-He smelled blood and garbage, and seemed to hear the roar of gunfire.
+He smelled the blood and garbage of Iraq, and seemed to hear the roar of gunfire.
 He held himself back with an effort, stopped himself from attacking and slicing these men to ribbons.
 “Get out,” Louis said to them in a low voice, almost a whisper.
 “Get out before I kill you both.”

 The men ran.